From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Category of Twisted Cubes

 \end{definition}

-Alternatively, we can tweak \Cref{def:ord-cube-graph-rec} to get a non-recursive definition.
-As before, the convention is that $\finset {-1}$ is empty. \begin{definition} The non-recursive definition of $\twcube n$ is as follows:
+Alternatively, we can tweak \cref{def:ord-cube-graph-rec} to get a non-recursive definition.
+As before, the convention is that $\finset {-1}$ is empty. \begin{definition}~ The non-recursive definition of $\twcube n$ is as follows:

 where $b = 1$ if the total number of zeros in $x_0x_1\ldots x_{i-1}$ is odd, and $b = 0$ otherwise. \end{definition} This means that an edge is reversed (compared to the standard cubes discussed before) exactly if the number of zeros in dimensions that come \emph{before} the edge is odd (note that the condition talks about $x_{i-1}$, not $x_{n-2}$).
-The twisted cubes of dimension up to $3$ are illustrated in \Cref{fig:twisted-cube-graph-0123}; see also \Cref{fig:3-cube-tw,fig:4-cube-tw} in the introduction.
+The twisted cubes of dimension up to $3$ are illustrated in \cref{fig:twisted-cube-graph-0123}; see also \cref{fig:3-cube-tw,fig:4-cube-tw} in the introduction.

-\begin{lemma} \Cref{def:tw-cube-graph-rec} and \Cref{def:tw-cube-graph-nonrec} define isomorphic graph structures. \end{lemma}
+\begin{lemma} \Cref{def:tw-cube-graph-rec} and \cref{def:tw-cube-graph-nonrec} define isomorphic graph structures. {} \end{lemma}

-$\twcube n$ has an interesting property that the standard cube $\cube n$ does not have: Its free preorder $\twcube n^*$ is isomorphic to the total order on $2^n$ elements.
+$\twcube n$ has an interesting property that the standard cube $\cube n$ does not have: The induced preorder $\twcube n^*$ on the vertices is a total order.
 This observation was originally suggested by Paolo Capriotti and Jakob von Raumer in a discussion with the first author of this paper.
 Note that this observation should not be misunderstood to mean that $\twcube n$ itself is uninteresting.
-Its edges give it a unique structure, as visualised in \Cref{fig:rainbows}.
+Its edges give it a unique structure, as visualised in \cref{fig:rainbows}.

-The idea behind this result is that $\twgraphiter$ preserves the property of having a preorder that is total.
-To elaborate on this, if $G^*$ is a total order, then $(\twgraphiter \; G)^*$ consists of two copies of $G^*$, where the first copy is turned around.
-One of the edges added in \eqref{eq:twisted-edges-from-nodes} links the largest node in the first copy to the smallest node in second copy, thus every element of the second copy is larger than all the elements of the first.
+The idea behind this result is that $\twgraphprism$ preserves the property of having a preorder that is total.
+To elaborate on this, if $G^*$ is a total order, then ${(\twgraphprism \; G)}^*$ consists of two copies of $G^*$, where the first copy is ``turned around''.
+One of the edges added in~\eqref{eq:twisted-edges-from-nodes} links the largest node in the first copy to the smallest node in the second copy, thus every element of the second copy is larger than all the elements of the first copy.
+In other words, ${(\twgraphprism \; G)}^*$ is the \emph{join} of the two copies. \footnote{\emph{Join} in the sense of the \emph{join of categories} \cite{lurie:higher-topoi}, which should not be confused with the join (coproduct) of objects in a preorder (cf.~\cref{def:freepreorder}).}

-\begin{theorem} For all $n$, the preorder $\twcube n^*$ is isomorphic to the total order $({\finset 2}^{\finset n}, <)$. \end{theorem}
+\begin{theorem}~ For all $n : \N$, the preorder $\twcube n^*$ is isomorphic to the total order $({\finset 2}^{\finset n}, <)$. \end{theorem}

-Note that \Cref{thm:total-order} is a property which one usually expects for simplicial structures, but not for cubical ones.
+Note that \cref{thm:total-order} is a property which one usually expects for simplicial structures, but not for cubical ones.